MasonWirtz/MasonWirtz.github.io/Publications.md

 > ## (Revisions) Under Review

+* <u>Wirtz, M. A.</u>, & Pfenninger, S. E. (under review).
+Solving crime in the second language.
+A virtual reality study on eyewitness testimony among young-adult and midlife learners of German in Switzerland.

 * <u>Wirtz, M. A.</u>, Rossmanith, A., Zbinden, L., & Pfenninger, S. E. (under review).
 Intensifier variation among later-life second language learners: A longitudinal micro-development study.
 In A. Gudmestad & D. Grammon (eds.), *Problematizing native-speaker targets in the study of sociolinguistic competence*.

 * Pfenninger, S. E., <u>Wirtz, M. A.</u>, Zbinden, L., & Rossmanith, A. (under review).
 How variable is the Bilingual Advantage? *Language Learning*.